 Do this by using long-tail keywords.
 This basically means longer, more specific keywords that are relevant to your content.

-For example, if you’re writing about natural pet care products, your ideal customer might be searching for “holistic cat shampoo.”
+For example, if you’re writing about meditation and mindfulness, your ideal customer might be searching for “how to create a morning ritual” or “how to relieve anxiety with meditation.”

 Concise and well-organized content